Siduka/seattleairbnbopenData/README.md

 ## File Descriptions <a name="files"></a>

 There is one notebook available here to showcase work related to the above questions.
+Datasets analytized in the notebook can be downloaded [here](https://www.kaggle.com/airbnb/seattle/data).

+There are three datasets used in the notebook:
+1. Listings: full descriptions and average review score
+2. Reviews: unique id for each reviewer and detailed comments
+3. Listings: full descriptions and average review score

-This notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the thought process for individual steps.
+Markdown cells were used in the notebook to assist in walking through the thought process for individual steps.

 ## Results<a name="results"></a>